toggle mobile menu Menu

 Mammogram

-A mammogram is an X-ray of the breast that is done to screen for breast cancer and to investigate lumps that can be felt during a breast exam.
-It can also detect tumors or abnormal areas that are too small to be felt with the hands.
+A mammogram is an X-ray of the breast.
+It can be done to screen for breast cancer.
+It can also be done to check lumps and other changes in the breast.
+It can show tumors or abnormal areas that are too small for you or your doctor to feel.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Healthwise is a URAC accredited health web site content provider.
 Privacy Policy.
 How this information was developed to help you make better health decisions.